kevintchan/victor_proj_1/README.md

 ##IMPORTANT!
 *  Use the virtual machine for this project.
 Details are in the [Development Environment](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#development-environment) section.
 *  Read our [Rails Background](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#rails-background).
 It discusses all the major concepts needed for this project.
 *  The official [Rails Guide](http://guides.rubyonrails.org/) is also your friend.
-It my best friend last week.
+It was my best friend last week.

 ##Description
 You have just been hired by a hot new start-up, loCALee!
 Congratulations!

 loCALee hired you because they want you to head their development team, and need your expertise in database schema design.
-You are to implement their backend service implementation before their release on October 1, 2012. loCALee is a Twitter variant, but it is heavily focused on locations (loCALee ~ locally).
+You are to implement their backend service implementation before their release on October 3, 2012. loCALee is a Twitter variant, but it is heavily focused on locations (loCALee ~ locally).
 All users post updates to locations, and all users follow locations, not other users.
 For this assignment, you will implement this functionality to open up the service to the public soon!